brandonwong985/fsharp/README.md

     (10,TreeNode (5,TreeNode (3,Empty,Empty),Empty),
      TreeNode (17,TreeNode (12,Empty,Empty),Empty))
 ```
-2. *contains* value tree: returns true if the value is in the tree or false if it is not
+2. <code>contains value tree</code>: returns true if the value is in the tree or false if it is not
 ```
 > contains 17 bt5;;
 val it : bool = true
 > contains 4 bt5;;
 val it : bool = false
 ```
-3. *count* func tree: The parameter func is a Boolean function that takes a single parameter and returns true or false.
+3. <code>count func tree</code>: The parameter func is a Boolean function that takes a single parameter and returns true or false.
 The function tests the value of each node with func and returns the number of nodes that evalutate to true.
 ```
 > count gtTen bt5;;
 val it : int = 2
 ```
-4. *evenCount* tree: Returns the number of nodes that contain even integers.
-This function does not call any other function by name, except for the count function and lambda functions (which do not have a name)
+4. <code>evenCount tree</code>: Returns the number of nodes that contain even integers.
+This function does not call any other function by name, except for the <code>count</code> function and lambda functions (which do not have a name)
 ```
 > evenCount bt5;;
 val it : int = 2